Charles Scicluna

-Charles Jude Scicluna (born 15 May 1959) is a Canadian-Maltese prelate of the Roman Catholic Church who has been the Archbishop of Malta since 2015.
+Charles Jude Scicluna (born 15 May 1959) is a Canadian-Maltese prelate of the Catholic Church who has served as Archbishop of Malta since 2015.
+Both as a curial official and since becoming a bishop, he has conducted investigations into sexual abuse by clergy on behalf of the Holy See and led a board that reviews such cases.
+He has been called "the Vatican's most respected sex crimes expert".

 He held positions in the Roman Curia from 1995 to 2012, when he was appointed Auxiliary Bishop of Malta.
-Both as a curial official and since becoming a bishop he has conducted investigations into sexual abuse by clergy on behalf of the Holy See and led a board that reviews such cases.
-He has been called "the Vatican's most respected sex crimes expert".
-Since November 2018 he has also been an Adjunct Secretary of the Congregation for the Doctrine of the Faith, the curial body responsible for dealing with clerical sexual abuse cases on minors around the world.
+Since November 2018, Scicluna has been an Adjunct Secretary of the Dicastery for the Doctrine of the Faith, the curial body responsible for dealing with clerical sexual abuse cases on minors around the world.

 Education and priesthood

 Scicluna was born to Maltese parents in Toronto, Ontario, Canada, on 15 May 1959.
 His family moved to Qormi in Malta when he was 11 months old.
 In Malta, he attended St. Edward's College.
 After secondary school, he studied at the Major Seminary there.
 He went to the University of Malta in 1976 and obtained a Doctor of Laws (LLD) degree in civil law there in 1984.
 After completing his seminary studies and earning a Licentiate of Sacred Theology (STL) in pastoral theology at the Faculty of Theology in the Seminary at Tal-Virtù, he was ordained a priest for the Archdiocese of Malta by Archbishop Joseph Mercieca on 11 July 1986.
 In 1991 he also obtained a Doctorate of Canon Law (JCD) at the Pontifical Gregorian University in Rome.
-His thesis supervisor was Raymond Burke and he presented it to Professor Urbano Navarrete Cortés, SJ; both later became cardinals.
+His thesis supervisor was Fr.
+Raymond Leo Burke and he presented it to Professor Fr.
+Urbano Navarrete Cortés, SJ; both later became cardinals.
 Scicluna later said: "They wanted me to stay in Rome, in the Apostolic Signatura, but the archbishop called me back to Malta."

 Between 1990 and 1995, he was defender of the bond and promoter of justice at Metropolitan Court of Malta, Professor of Pastoral Theology and Canon Law at the Faculty of Theology and Vice-Rector of the Major Seminary of the Archdiocese.
 His pastoral activities included service at the parishes of St. Gregory the Great in Sliema and Transfiguration in Iklin.
 He served as chaplain to the local Convent of St. Catherine.